jxnwrxght/Nonprofit-Lead-Sourcing-Outreach-Automation/README.md

 ## Lessons Learned

 I initially expected outreach drafting to be the largest bottleneck.
 After reducing drafting time, the next constraint became locating decision-makers and finding reliable contact information.
 Improving one stage of the workflow exposed the next bottleneck.
+The project also reinforced that successful automation is often less about replacing people with new technology and more about helping people focus on higher-value work.

 ## Next Iteration